Skip to content

 relatedGeneral associationTwo ADRs on the same topic

 Relations are directed — they have a source and a target.
-The direction matters for semantic meaning.
+The direction carries meaning: “plan implements PRD” is different from “PRD implements plan”.

 Agent: [calls add_relation tool]

-The agent uses the add_relation MCP tool with:
+The agent uses the add_relation MCP tool with source, target, and relation type.

-Relations are validated with archcore validate.
-Orphaned relations (pointing to documents that no longer exist) are flagged and can be auto-removed with --fix.
+Relations are validated with archcore status.
+Orphaned relations (pointing to documents that no longer exist) are flagged and can be auto-removed with archcore doctor --fix.

-When an agent reads a document via get_document, the response includes both:
+When an agent reads a document via get_document, the response includes:

-• Outgoing relations — relations where this document is the source
+• Outgoing relations — where this document is the source

-• Incoming relations — relations where this document is the target
+• Incoming relations — where this document is the target

 idea ──implements──→ prd